Tamagawa Products for Elliptic Curves Over Number Fields: Classification for

+Since $a_4$ and $a_6$ are drawn uniformly from the residues modulo $\pi^k$ for all $k$ and the $x^2$-coefficient varies uniformly across multiples of $3$, the set in \cref{eq:reshiftp3} is precisely $F(\geq e)$. \end{remark}

-We now justify how we reclassify the non-minimal models of one family as another family of curves.
-We first show that, for $\alpha_2 < e$, the local densities at the non-minimal models of a family $F(\alpha_2)$ exactly match the local densities at the family $F(\alpha_2-2)$.
+Thus, moving forward, if $\alpha_2 \geq e$, then we work with the curves in $F(\geq e)$ instead of $F(\alpha_2)$.
+We first show that when $\alpha_2 < e$, the local densities at the non-minimal models of a family $F(\alpha_2)$ exactly match the local densities at the family $F(\alpha_2-2)$.
 To do this, we establish a map which sends a non-minimal model in $F(\alpha_2)$ to another isomorphic model in $F(\alpha_2-2)$, induced by the transformation at Step 11.
+Likewise, we demonstrate that the local densities at the non-minimal models of $F(\geq e)$ match the local densities at $F(\geq e-2)$.

-\begin{lemma} Let $\alpha_2 < e$.
-There is a surjective, $q^2$-to-$1$ map between the set of non-minimal models in $F(\alpha_2)$ and the set $F(\alpha_2-2)$ that sends $E$ to its transformation $E'$ after passing Step 11. \end{lemma}
+\begin{lemma} We have surjective, $q^2$-to-$1$ maps \begin{itemize} \item between the set of non-minimal models in $F(\alpha_2)$ and the set $F(\alpha_2-2)$ for each $\alpha_2 < e$ and \item between the set of non-minimal models in $F(\geq e)$ and the set $F(\geq e-2)$ \end{itemize} that each sends $E$ to its transformation $E'$ after passing Step 11. \end{lemma}

-\begin{proof} Fix a set of $q^2$ representatives to be the residues modulo $\pi^2$.
+\begin{proof} First, suppose that $\alpha_2 < e$.
+Then fix a set of $q^2$ representatives to be the residues modulo $\pi^2$.
 Recall that for non-minimal $E(a_2, a_4, a_6)$, Tate's algorithm produces a unique residue $s \pmod{\pi^2}$ for which

 has the coefficient of $x^i$ divisible by $\pi^i$ for $i=2,4,6$.
 Hence, each non-minimal model $E(a_2, a_4, a_6) \in F(\alpha_2)$ is sent to and the map is well-defined.